vahus/Youtoobe-frontend-app/README.md

 # yt-api-search
-React app, which generate a list of videos using YT API
+React app, which generate a list of videos using YouTube API